 Unternavigation

-The disabled are making their voices heard through dedicated self-help organisations like Procap and many others.The introduction of disability insurance initially represented their top concern, before shifting the priorities to equal rights of the disabled.
+People with disabilities are making their voices heard through dedicated self-help organisations like Procap and many others.The introduction of disability insurance initially represented their top concern, before shifting the priorities to equal rights of the people with disabilities.

-Associations dedicated to the disabled can be divided into welfare organisations and self-help organisations.
-The welfare organisations (Pro Infirmis and Pro Mente Sana) are of charitable nature, while in self-help organisations the disabled represent their own rights and claims.
+Associations dedicated to people with disabilities can be divided into welfare organisations and self-help organisations.
+The welfare organisations (Pro Infirmis and Pro Mente Sana) are of charitable nature, while in self-help organisations people with disabilities represent their own rights and claims.
 Their main demands concern the ability to lead a financially secure and self-determined life and extensive integration in society and the world of work.

 Procap (formerly the Swiss Association for the Disabled)